slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"He who jumps into the void owes no explanation to those who stand and watch."
-+ naval@x -- Because, as Taleb says, courage is the only virtue that can’t be faked.
++ x@naval -- Because, as Taleb says, courage is the only virtue that can’t be faked.

 - bravery is learned -> micro-bravery, start small
 -->